 History, Mystery, Outdoor & Explorer Fun

-Outings are naturally fun in this section of the Canalway - whether you’re exploring nature along the 25 miles of Stark Parks managed Towpath Trail, visiting iconic American places such as the Pro Football Hall of Fame or the First Ladies Museum, catching CVSR’s Canton-Akron flyer, or traveling back in time on a Canal Fulton canal boat ride.
+Outings are naturally fun in this section of the Canalway - whether you’re exploring nature along the 25 miles of Stark Parks managed Towpath Trail, visiting iconic American places such as the Pro Football Hall of Fame or the First Ladies Museum, taking in the family friendly arts & culture fun of Canton's First Friday events, catching CVSR’s monthly visit to the Canton Station, or traveling back in time on a Canal Fulton canal boat ride.

 Family Fun along the Towpath Trail

 The Lake Avenue Trailhead — Your family can combine, hiking, biking, and canoeing with a visit to the Lake Avenue Towpath Trailhead in Massillon or at the Canal Fulton Canoe Livery - one Trailhead south.

 Canal Fulton — Time Travel & Treats — Families can experience canal life first hand in this canal-era town.
 Take a ride back in time on the St. Helena III Canal Boat, then stop for some “Canal Mud” - a chocolate and caramel delight - at Deliciously Different Chocolates on Canal Street in Canal Fulton, find ice cream sundaes at one of two shops, or take a visit to The Teddy Bear Shoppe and The Toys Time Forgot.
 Complete your visit with a stop at Canal Fulton Glassworks - a historic building that showcases Ohio artists and offers free glassblowing demos every Saturday, year-round!